chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 ...
 ```

-We can see there that it connected to the Plex Library, failed to find a metadata file, and then quit.
+We can see there that it connected to the Plex Library, failed to find that `Main Movies.yml` metadata file, and then quit.

 So far so good.